 - High blood pressure.
 If your blood pressure is high it can be treated.

-- If you are overweight, losing some weight is advised.
+- Being overweight.
+Losing some weight is advised.
 Losing weight will reduce the amount of workload on your heart and also help to lower your blood pressure.

 - A high cholesterol.
 This should usually be treated if it is high.